-- B. When to File. - 1.
-You can only appeal to the superior court after all administrative proceedings have been completed, including any available appeal or review proceedings within (internal to) the agency. - 2.
-You must file a notice of appeal within 30 days from the date the order appealed from is mailed or otherwise distributed to you.3 If you file a timely request for reconsideration with the agency, the time for filing the notice of appeal may be extended for the hearing officer to rule on that request.

-If you want to file a notice of appeal after the 30 days, you must ask the court for permission to accept it.
+- 1. You can only file an appeal to the superior court after the DMV has held the administrative review hearing and made its final decision.
+If DMV did not hold a hearing for any reason, you may appeal the denial of a hearing. - 2.
+You must file a notice of appeal within 30 days from the date the hearing officer's decision is mailed or otherwise distributed to you.5 If you want to file a notice of appeal after the 30 days, you must ask the court for permission to accept it.
 You can use Request and Order (form AP-135) for this.
-Your request must explain why your appeal notice is late.
 File your request to accept the late notice at the same time you file your notice of appeal.

-- C. How to File. - 1.
-Notice.
+C. How to File.

+1. Notice.

-File Notice of Appeal (form AP-101) with the superior court.
-Attach a copy of the agency's decision that you are appealing.4 Unless otherwise provided for under the law, you must file in the location that would "best serve the convenience of the parties."5
+File Notice of Appeal (form AP-102) with the superior court in the location that would "best serve the convenience of the parties."
+Most often this means near where you live or where a traffic stop occurred.
+Attach a copy of the DMV decision.